deanlandolt/bytewise-uri/README.md

 ### Numbers

-The number constructor syntax does just what you'd:
+The number constructor syntax does what you might expect:

 ```js
 uriEq('number:-123.45', -123.45)